Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

-We use the open-source package\textit{ QUantum mechanics and Interatomic Potentials} (\textit{QUIP}) to fit the GAP \cite{bartok2010gaussian,Csanyi2007-py,Kermode2020-wu}.
+We use the open-source package\textit{ QUantum mechanics and Interatomic Potentials} (\textit{QUIP}) to fit GAP \cite{bartok2010gaussian,Csanyi2007-py,Kermode2020-wu}.
 A distance-based 2-body descriptor and two TurboSOAP descriptors are employed \cite{bartok2013representing,turboSOAP}, i.e., one “inner” TurboSOAP with $r_{\rm cut}=3Å$ and another “outer” TurboSOAP with $r_{\rm cut}=6.5Å$.
-CUR matrix decomposition procedure is used to find the optimal representative LAEs.
-To ensure the convergence of sparse GP, we investigate the effects of $M$ by keeping other hyperparameters fixed.
-Fig. \ref{fig:gap_error}a plots the RMSE on energy and forces as a function of $M$, indicating that the training and testing errors are converged when $M>3000$.
-However, it should be kept in mind that the saturated $M$ is database-dependent.
+To ensure convergence of the sparse GP, we investigate the influence of $M$ on RMSE by fixing the LAE expansion ($n_{\rm max}=8,\ l_{\rm max}=8$).
+As shown in Fig. \ref{fig:convergence_panel}a, the training and testing RMSE on energies converges at increasing $M$ ($>3200$).
+Therefore, we fix $M=4800$ for the rest of the GAP potentials trained on DB-I. Note that the saturated $M$ is database-dependent.
+Moreover, the accuracy of GAP depends also on the LAE expansion level \cite{patrick_2020_gap}, which is determined by the radial ($n_{\rm max}$) and angular ($l_{\rm max}$) expansion degrees.
+In order to find the optimal combination of $n_{\rm max}$ and $l_{\rm max}$, we conduct a grid search.
+Our findings highlight a fundamental difference between TurboSOAP and original SOAP descriptors (see \textit{Supplementary Material S1.2.1}).
+The optimal combination of hyperparameters that yields the lowest energy and force RMSE are listed in Table S1 of \textit{Supplementary Material S1.2}.
+In addition, we provide the convergence analysis of GAP trained on DB-II in \textit{Supplementary Material S1.4}.